Simoni2412/Logistic-Regression/README.md

 # Logistic-Regression
-Linear Regression without built-in functions.
+Logistic Regression without built-in functions.

-This contains the following with respect to Diabetes Dataset of Sklearn:
+This contains the following with respect to Iris Dataset of Sklearn:

 1. Scatter plot of raw data
 2. Sigmoid Function